 IMPORTANT NOTE TO TEACHERS: We are pleased to see your interest in the History Fair’s newest category, historical websites.
 Any teacher that wants to enter student website projects in the History Fair this year is required to take the training, below, and earn certification.

 1. ONLINE TRAINING COURSE (approximately 1.5 hours):

 The convenient online training course is designed to introduce you to the basics of this new category: the framework for organizing a History Fair website, best practices, rules and guidelines, and the platform required to create a History Fair website.
 Please allow yourself two hours to complete the tutorial and take the "test."
 Upon approval, CMHEC will confirm your certification and you also will receive a special page for your students' training.
 Finally, you will receive two cpdu credit hours from CMHEC for doing the training.

-The training, "Digi-telling History: Building Great History Fair Websites" is provided in a presentation program called Prezi.
+The tutorial, "Digi-telling History: Building Great History Fair Websites" is provided in a presentation program called Prezi.
 Click on the image below to go to the Prezi site.

 You may want to preview how the training is organized before you begin (below).
 Also, we have provided a downloadable Website Category Guide which contains a wealth of information not covered in the Prezi.

 DIRECTIONS FOR THE PREZI: Open the URL in a full browser window.
 You may have a more enjoyable viewing experience if you click on the “More => Full Screen” view mode at the bottom of your screen.
 [Click “Esc” if you need to exit full screen viewing.]
 Use the arrow buttons on the bottom of the screen which allow you to advance through the Prezi at your own pace, or return to a previous spot in the presentation for review (or if you are doing the training in segments).